 I test this by cleaning them up and placing them on a paper towel.
 Usually the paper towel picks up a pink stain – that’s another sign my mushrooms are edible.

-Death caps are disproved by the gills – white gills would be a warning to me to avoid that mushroom.
+Death caps (Amanita phalloides) are disproved in two ways.
+Firstly by the gills – white gills would be a warning to me to avoid that mushroom.
+Secondly, the stem gets much fatter and rounder at the bottom.

 Agaricus aren’t the only edible mushroom we’ve got here.
 I’ve seen oyster mushrooms growing in the bush (though they are much harder to find).

-We’re yet to beat the slugs to them, but this year we’ve also learned our pine nut tree is hosting Slippery Jacks.
+We’re yet to beat the slugs to them, but in 2024 we also learned our pine nut tree is hosting Slippery Jacks.

 I have seen historical record that our property has grown Hakeke (Wood Ear mushrooms) too.
 Or at least it did in the late 19th Century.